Brown Tips on Houseplants

 Salt buildup

-Compare related guides for underwatering plants, best soil for indoor plants if symptoms overlap.
+Compare related guides for underwatering plants, best soil for indoor plants, review common houseplant mistakes if symptoms overlap.

-⚡ Fastest next step: Check moisture 2-5 cm below the surface, then review humidity and fertilizer concentration before making big changes.
+⚡ Fastest next step: Check soil moisture depth and airflow around the plant first, then review recent fertilizer and water quality changes.

 How to tell which cause fits